 You have a few options here: You can either buy physical gold like bars or gold coins, invest in gold mining company stocks or a gold exchange-traded fund (ETF) or buy into gold futures.

 1. Buy gold bullion or coins

-The easiest way to put your money in gold is to buy gold bars, coins or jewelry.
+The most straightforward way to put your money in gold is to buy and store gold bars, coins or jewelry.